mvolkmann/blog/src/swift/DocC.md

 A documentation catalog file improves the initial page displayed in the documentation window.
+TODO: Does this only work for frameworks and packages, not apps?

 To add a documentation catalog to a project:

-- Right-click the top entry in the Navigator.
+- Right-click a package group in the Navigator.
 - Select "Add File...".
 - Choose "Documentation Catalog".
 - Click the Next button.